|

 information about the production: Prior to his appearance in this film, Rick Vallen served a term in the U.S. Coast Guard.

 Restaurateur "Don the Beachcomber" gave technical advice on the South Sea Islands.
+It was the wish of Jack De Witt,

 Adapted from: AMERICAN FILM INSTITUTE CATALOG - Within Our Gates: Ethnicity in American